illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme-online.md

 This document is important as it protects your team members and gives you recourse if for some reason members are not participating or delivering their requirements.
 This also lays ground work for conflict resolution as well as in a last case scenario--separation from the team.
 In more modern terms you may see the phrase, **code-of-conduct** used as well.
 The purpose of a document like this is never to be punitive but to establish boundaries on what is acceptable behavior for a community or team.

-Place a markdown document named: **Compact.md** in the root of your team directory.
+Place a markdown document named: **Charter.md** in the root of your team directory.
 In the document address these areas:

 * How work will flow
 * Communication rules and methods
 * Consequences
 * Restoration methods

-The document doesn't need to be extensive, but all parties need sign (place name and email below) and be in agreement.
+The document doesn't need to be extensive, but all parties need sign (place name and email) and be in agreement.
 If you need some help or advice I have some material that can help you or reference your material from your Project Management class, ITMM 471.

 ### Team Readme.md